-- Religious orders

-- Religious communities

-- Explore:

-https://episcopalcolorado.

-org/lay-ordained ministry/vowed-religious life/
+https://episcopalcolorado.or g/lay-ordained ministry/licensed-lay ministry/

 What Else Are People Discerning?

 What Is Discernment in Community?

 - A sacred container for listening to the Holy Spirit - A gift and a mutual blessing - A compassionate listening and gentle exploring process, loving and attentive to the seeker - Completely confidential: no commenting outside the team; however, congregation may be invited to pray for the seeker and the discernment team (if the seeker is ready for this) - Spirit-led - Shared leadership - Open-ended - Comfortable with silence, allowing the team and seeker to notice the movement of the Holy Spirit - Comfortable with whatever unfolds during the discernment process - Able to speak the truth in love